ADVENTURE BUILDER FREQUENTLY ASKED QUESTIONS

 Are sources to Adventure Builder available?

 The sources to Quest (the earlier name for Adventure Builder) version 1.1 are available.
 Download Quest V1.1 (a self-extracting archive).
 Just a few comments for those who download the V1.1 sources.
 Note that you won't be able to compile Quest V1.1 from the sources.
-Not included are the routines from our proprietary subroutine library, which Quest makes extensive use of.
+Not included are the routines from the subroutine library, which Quest makes extensive use of.
 However, you can see how the parser works, determine save file formats, and any number of other interesting things.
 Further, Quest V1.1 was compiled with Turbo Pascal V3.0 and a product called Turbo Power.
 Finally, don't judge me too harshly when you look at the source code.
-Remember, this is 10-year old code (actually, some of it much older), written before there were such things as syntax-highlighting or Object Oriented Pascal.
+Remember, this is nearly 40-year old code as of 2025 (actually, some of it is older), written before there were such things as syntax-highlighting or Object Oriented Pascal.
 In short, I'm embarrased by the state it is in and I can gladly state that V2.0 source code is a world apart from V1.1.
 Enough disclaimers.

 Is the parser built-in or part of the library?